beroset/asteroid-hosttools/README.md

 ```
 watch-util v1.0
 ./watch-util [option] [command...]
 Utility functions for AsteroidOS device.
-By default, uses "Developer Mode"
+By default, uses "SSH Mode"
-over ssh, but can also use "ADB Mode" using ADB.
+but can also use "ADB Mode."

 Available options:
 -h or --help    prints this help screen and quits